 Do a Jocassee Lake Tour

-Jocassee Lake Tours kicks off their cooler weather lake tours in November.
+Jocassee Lake Tours and Eclectic Sun have cooler-weather lake tours in November.
 Seeing the lake by boat with one of their guides is always such a treat.
-And no need to paddle to all the waterfalls as you get to see them on the boat!

 Go get your Christmas Tree

-Some families get their Christmas tree and start decorating them right after Thanksgiving.
+Some families get their Christmas tree and start decorating it right after Thanksgiving.
 It’s a fun thing for kids to do as well to search for the tree and decorate it together.
-Here are several Christmas tree farms in the area that open at Thanksgiving where you can find your perfect tree.
+Here are several Christmas tree farms and lots in the area that open before or at Thanksgiving, where you can find your perfect tree.

 Go Ice Skating

 The ice rink in downtown Greenville is open not only the week of Thanksgiving but also from 9:30 am – 5:30 pm on Thanksgiving Day.
-This is a fun way to enjoy family time and also a great way to bring visitors to downtown Greenville and show them the sights! $10/adult, $8/kid, which includes skate rental.
+This is a fun way to enjoy family time and also a great way to bring visitors to downtown Greenville and show them the sights!
+Tickets are $10 weekdays, $12 Fri–Sun with hours Mon–Thu 2–9 pm, Fri 2–10 pm, Sat–Sun 11 am–10 pm.
 Tickets for specific dates & time slots are available for advance purchase online.
 Walk-up tickets will only be available when space allows.
 Everything you need to know about Greenville’s Ice On Main.

 Kick off the Christmas Season at Christmas on the Farm

 Christmas at the Farm is more than just a Christmas tree lot.
 It is an experience for the whole family full of fun holiday activities, all centered around picking a Christmas tree.
-Trees are imported from the mountains of North Carolina and are brought to Arran Farm, for a two weekend only Christmas tree festival.
+Trees are imported from the mountains of North Carolina and are brought to Arran Farm, for a two-weekend-only Christmas tree festival.
 They will have a hot chocolate bar, food trucks, crafts, trivia, yard games, a bonfire with s’mores, a photo booth, and much more.
 Additionally, your favorite local vendors will be selling their amazing festive products, perfect for gift-giving and stocking stuffers.
-Tickets are $15/adults and $10/children.
+Tickets are $20/adults and $10/children.

 Play Inside